Everbridge (NASDAQ:EVBG) Releases Q1 2022 Earnings Guidance

+Everbridge (NASDAQ:EVBG – Get Rating) last issued its quarterly earnings data on Thursday, February 24th.
+The technology company reported ($0.05) EPS for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.19) by $0.14.
+Everbridge had a negative return on equity of 8.93% and a negative net margin of 25.73%.
+The business had revenue of $102.80 million for the quarter, compared to the consensus estimate of $102.10 million.
+During the same quarter last year, the business posted ($0.31) EPS.
+The firm’s revenue was up 36.0% compared to the same quarter last year.
+Research analysts expect that Everbridge will post -2.2 EPS for the current year.

+In other news, insider Ajay Nigam sold 2,169 shares of Everbridge stock in a transaction that occurred on Tuesday, February 1st.
+The shares were sold at an average price of $50.66, for a total value of $109,881.54.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, CEO Patrick Brickley sold 6,625 shares of Everbridge stock in a transaction that occurred on Tuesday, February 1st.
+The shares were sold at an average price of $50.66, for a total transaction of $335,622.50.
+The disclosure for this sale can be found here.
+Insiders own 0.44% of the company’s stock.

-Institutional investors and hedge funds have recently made changes to their positions in the stock.
-Barclays PLC boosted its holdings in Everbridge by 542.1% in the 4th quarter.
-Barclays PLC now owns 30,373 shares of the technology company’s stock valued at $2,045,000 after purchasing an additional 25,643 shares during the period.
-Weiss Multi Strategy Advisers LLC lifted its stake in Everbridge by 1,641.5% in the 4th quarter.
-Weiss Multi Strategy Advisers LLC now owns 34,830 shares of the technology company’s stock valued at $2,345,000 after purchasing an additional 32,830 shares during the last quarter.
-Virtu Financial LLC grew its position in shares of Everbridge by 446.7% in the 4th quarter.
-Virtu Financial LLC now owns 10,841 shares of the technology company’s stock valued at $730,000 after buying an additional 8,858 shares during the last quarter.
-Parametric Portfolio Associates LLC lifted its stake in shares of Everbridge by 47.9% in the 4th quarter.
-Parametric Portfolio Associates LLC now owns 66,651 shares of the technology company’s stock valued at $4,488,000 after purchasing an additional 21,588 shares during the period.
-Finally, Amalgamated Bank lifted its stake in shares of Everbridge by 16.7% in the 4th quarter.
-Amalgamated Bank now owns 8,101 shares of the technology company’s stock valued at $545,000 after purchasing an additional 1,161 shares during the period.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Parametric Portfolio Associates LLC raised its position in Everbridge by 47.9% during the fourth quarter.
+Parametric Portfolio Associates LLC now owns 66,651 shares of the technology company’s stock valued at $4,488,000 after purchasing an additional 21,588 shares in the last quarter.
+Weiss Multi Strategy Advisers LLC raised its position in Everbridge by 1,641.5% during the fourth quarter.
+Weiss Multi Strategy Advisers LLC now owns 34,830 shares of the technology company’s stock valued at $2,345,000 after purchasing an additional 32,830 shares in the last quarter.
+Marshall Wace LLP acquired a new position in Everbridge during the fourth quarter valued at approximately $2,194,000.
+Barclays PLC raised its position in Everbridge by 542.1% during the fourth quarter.
+Barclays PLC now owns 30,373 shares of the technology company’s stock valued at $2,045,000 after purchasing an additional 25,643 shares in the last quarter.
+Finally, Advisors Asset Management Inc. raised its position in Everbridge by 25.3% during the fourth quarter.
+Advisors Asset Management Inc. now owns 23,545 shares of the technology company’s stock valued at $1,585,000 after purchasing an additional 4,753 shares in the last quarter.

 Everbridge Company Profile (Get Rating)